 3.1.
 Fresh Shrimp

-- Size and shell options: Large shrimp (16-20 count per pound) work best for cocktail presentations, as they are easier to handle and look appealing.
-You can choose to leave the shells on for boiling to add additional flavor.
+- Size and shell options: Big shrimp (16-20 per pound) are best for cocktail cause they are easy to hold.
+You can leave shells on for more flavor or peel them off to serve.

 3.2.
 Cocktail Sauce

-- Traditional cocktail sauce ingredients: The classic recipe includes ketchup, horseradish, Worcestershire sauce, and lemon juice.
+- Traditional sauce: mix ketchup, horseradish, Worcestershire sauce and lemon juice.

-- Variations: Some like to add a dash of hot sauce or diced jalapeños for heat, while others may enjoy additional spices or herbs for complexity.
+- Variations: add some hot sauce or jalapeño for heat, or herbs and spices for more flavor.

 3.3.
 Additional Garnishes and Accompaniments

-- Fresh herbs: Chopped parsley or dill can offer a refreshing note.
+- Fresh herbs: parsley or dill add color and tastes

 4. Detailed Shrimp Cocktail Recipe